Focused Research Group Awards

 -

-Engage in cross-disciplinary research, engaging both math and biology or both theory and experiments.
+Engage in cross-disciplinary research, engaging both math/theory/computation and experimental/empirical biology.

 -